zuwardo-zero/Traffic-analysis-and-SOC-investigation-/README.md

 🕵️ Network Traffic Investigation using Wireshark
 📘 Overview

-This project documents a network investigation performed in a TryHackMe virtual environment.
+This project documents a network investigation performed in a virtual environment.
 The task was to analyze suspicious outbound connections triggered after a user opened a phishing email attachment.

 🧰 Tools Used